 A speeding ticket won’t land you in jail, but it can break the bank in more ways than you think.
-If you get a speeding ticket your auto insurance premiums will increase, you’ll face fines, and you may require some legal services or enroll in a defensive driving course held by a DMV-approved traffic safety school if you want to get a speeding ticket off your record.
+If you get a speeding ticket, your auto insurance premiums will increase.
+You’ll face fines and may require some legal services or enroll in a defensive driving course held by a DMV-approved traffic safety school if you want to get a speeding ticket off your record.

 How Does a Speeding Ticket Affect Your Driving Record?